 This policy is a component of the district's responsibility to create and maintain a safe, civil, respectful and inclusive learning community and will be implemented in conjunction with comprehensive training of staff and volunteers.
 Specific training requirements are included in the accompanying procedure.
 The superintendent will appoint a primary contact to receive copies of all formal and informal complaints and ensure policy implementation.
-The name and contact information for the Title IX/Civil Rights Compliance Officer will be communicated throughout the district.
-The district Title IX/Civil Rights Compliance Officer will participate in at least one mandatory training opportunity offered by OSPI.
+The name and contact information for the Gender-Inclusive Schools Coordinator will be communicated throughout the district.
+The district Gender-Inclusive Schools Coordinator will participate in at least one mandatory training opportunity offered by OSPI.
 This policy and its procedure will support that effort by facilitating district compliance with local, state and federal laws concerning harassment, intimidation, bullying, and discrimination.

 The principal or designee, or an appropriate, designated school employee, is encouraged to request a meeting with a transgender or gender-expansive student upon the student's enrollment in the district or in response to a currently enrolled student's change of gender expression or identity.
-Before contacting a student's parents/guardians, the school will consult with the student about the student's preferences regarding family involvement and honor those preferences.
+Before contacting a student's parents/guardians, the school will consult with the student about the student's preferences regarding family involvement and consider whether safety concerns are present for the student.